 Hosted by the Punahou Alumni Association (PAA), Office of Alumni Relations, Summer School and designed by a group of Case Middle School faculty, this program is a special opportunity for children of alumni who do not reside on O‘ahu to enjoy the wonder of Punahou in a week-long course called the “Alumni Keiki Experience.”
 An exciting week of activities and experiences both on and off campus, the program is themed ‘Ūlili Ho‘okama o Kapunahou (the adopted wandering tattler of Kapunahou).
 Just as the ‘ūlili bird is migratory, so too are the children of our alumni, who come to Hawai‘i to learn at Kapunahou, then return home rejuvenated, refreshed and satisfied.
 Ho‘okama is an endearing term to acknowledge a hānai child (or adult) who is cared for and treated as ‘ohana.

-- Campus explorations – Rocky Hill, Kosasa Community for Grades 2 – 5, Waterhouse Pool, Thurston Chapel
+- Campus explorations to Rocky Hill, the new Kosasa Community for Grades 2 - 5, Waterhouse pool, Thurston Memorial Chapel

 - Fishing in the Lily Pond